google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 (MMD), after the issuance of the SCT.
 Periodically, the log MUST append all its new entries to its Merkle Tree and sign the root of the tree.

-Log operators MUST NOT impose any conditions on retrieving or sharing data from the log.
+Log operators SHOULD NOT impose any conditions on retrieving or sharing data from the log.

 ## Accepting Submissions

-Before accepting a submitted certificate or precertificate, the log MUST verify that it has a valid signature chain to an accepted trust anchor, using the chain of intermediate CA certificates provided by the submitter.
+To avoid being overloaded by invalid submissions, the log MUST NOT accept any submission until it has verified that the submitted certificate or precertificate has a valid signature chain to an accepted trust anchor, using only the chain of intermediate CA certificates provided by the submitter.

 Logs SHOULD accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such a chain (A log may decide, for example, to temporarily reject valid submissions to protect itself against denial-of-service attacks).

 Logs MAY accept certificates and precertificates that have expired, are not yet valid, have been revoked, or are otherwise not fully valid according to RFC